rakhafadhilah/MartabakMahal/README.md

 # Project Title

-The title of this project is MartabakBandung, by php08.
+The title of this project is **MartabakBandung**, by php08. (although it is codenamed *MartabakMahal* due to the price of the martabak)

 This project is a minimum viable product (MVP) of a POS project dedicated to simplify a cashier UI on Martabak San Francisco franchise.

 ## Getting Started

+> If I have seen further it is by standing on the shoulders of Giants
+> Sir Isaac Newton

 Repo: https://github.com/rzkyif/MartabakMahal

 Feel free to git pull m8 UwU

 ~php08

 ### Prerequisites